 DOUGLAS COUNTY: A vein bearing baryte, with siderite and bornite, was found at the Mabel Nelson quarry, south of South Range.

 GRANT COUNTY: Fairly widespread component of the zinc-lead ores of the Upper Mississippi Valley zinc-lead district.
 Many of the mines listed under galena and sphalerite in this county are also baryte localities.
 Some of the more important occurrences in the county are listed below.

 — Massive baryte is found in the Platteville subdistrict, most notably at the Trego Mine in sec.
 21 T.2N.
 R.1E.
 (Agnew, 1963).

 — White platy crystals occur with pale yellow sphalerite, pyrite and marcasite at the Beetown Mine, E. quarter corner of sec.
 29 T.4N.
 R.4W.
-(Heyl et al., 1959).
+(Heyl and others, 1959).

 — Crystals are reported from the Crow Branch Mine (NE NW Sec.
 3 T.4N.
 R.1W.)
 (Hobbs, 1895).
 Found near Arthur at the Last Chance Mine (NE NW Sec.
 3 T.4N.
 R1W.) and at the Washburn Mine (SW SE SE Sec 34 T.5N R.1W.)
 (Taylor, 1964).

 IOWA COUNTY: Fairly widespread in the zinc-lead ores of the Upper Mississippi Valley zinc-lead district.
 Many of the mines listed under galena and sphalerite in this county are also baryte localities.
 Some of the more important occurrences in the county are listed below.